 Best practice for delegates

-- Wear your name badge at all times, and add your pronouns if you are comfortable doing so.
+- Wear your name badge at all times, if you feel able to, and add your pronouns if you are comfortable doing so.

 - Avoid wearing strong fragrances/scents.